If you have a long daily commute to work, you know that transportation costs can quickly take your wallet for a ride.

 Call the insurance company once you give up the car

-If you decide to bike or to take public transportation to work, make sure to let your insurance company in on your decision.
+If you decide to bike or to take public transportation to work, make sure to let your insurance company in on the decision.
 Drivers who do not use their cars to commute to work can get a substantial break on the cost of their car insurance.

 However, NerdWallet also noted that such discounts are not available everywhere.
 So, check with your insurance agent first.